dchambers/composerjs/README.md

 }
 ```

+There are a number of interesting things worth nothing about this code sample:

+  1. The handler returns `false` if data has yet to be received, and it's currently unable to provide it's designated output-properties.
+  2. The handler has chosen to provide a `dispose()` method that enables it to perform any resource de-allocation.
-As you may have noticed, the handler itself has not provided a `reExecute()` method, and instead the model automatically adds this method when `addHandler()` is invoked.
+  3. The handler itself has not provided a `reExecute()` method, and instead the model automatically adds this method when `addHandler()` is invoked.

 ## Atomicity